-This Day In Market History, June 19: Supreme Court Rules Against Curt Flood In Landmark Sports Free Agency Case
+This Day In Market History: Supreme Court Rules Against Curt Flood In Landmark Sports Free Agency Case

 Each day, Benzinga takes a look back at a notable market-related moment that occurred on this date.

-On this day 46 years ago, the U.S. Supreme Court ruled against Major League Baseball player Curt Flood in a landmark case dealing with professional athlete free agency.
+What Happened?
+On this day in 1972, the U.S. Supreme Court ruled against Major League Baseball player Curt Flood in a landmark case dealing with professional athlete free agency.

+What Else Was Going On In The World?
 In 1972, 11 athletes from Israel were murdered by an Arab gunman at the Munich Olympics.
 Five White House operatives were arrested for burglary in Washington as part of what would become known as the Watergate Scandal.
 The average cost of a new house was $27,550.

-Curt Flood was the first MLB player to challenge professional baseball contracts.
+Flood Denied Free Agency: Curt Flood was the first MLB player to challenge professional baseball contracts.
 In 1969, Flood risked his baseball career in an effort to get a court ruling allowing him to become a free agent and choose the team for which he would play.

 Unfortunately for Flood, the Supreme Court ruled that baseball was a sport, not a business, and therefore MLB teams weren't subject to antitrust regulations.